-- facial sun exposure
+- chronic facial

 previous diagnosis of oral cancer

 Are Symptoms of Oral Cancer?

 notice any of the below symptoms — especially if you have more than one at a time — you should

 Symptoms of oral cancer include:

 sore on your lip or mouth that won’t heal

 from the mouth

 or difficulty with swallowing

 that won’t go away

-lip, face, neck, and chin numbness
+lip, face, neck, or chin numbness

 red and white, or red patches in mouth or lips